 The argument for exclusively grant writing positions is that people who’s jobs are dedicated to searching out grants and applying for them are more likely to apply to and get more grants than someone’s who has other responsibilities in addition to grant writing such as department heads.
 Theoretically, grant writers may be able to bring in additional funding to the city that would otherwise be funded through local tax dollars, which could 1) incude grantlist growth that without the grant would not have occurred or 2) provide another funding source for a position that would otherwise need to be provided locally through taxes.
 Grant writing could potentially lead to long-term cost savings, but I haven’t seen any hard evidence that Harp’s proposal would actually do that.
 Perhaps a trial run for a year with a grant writer, then a trial run without one and a report about the results would be appropriate.

-It’s absolutely irresponsible and galling- to be adding more debt and positions, when your asking constituents to again pay more Property taxes ; the property taxes should be going down , rather than up; but it will never happen because leadership will never have the guts to close and cut back gluttonous like departments and personnel that suck the life out of tax payers who are forced to be financially prudent and count pennies, while government outrageously and wastefully spends money as if it was their own to spend.
+It’s absolutely irresponsible and galling- to be adding more debt and positions, when your asking constituents to again pay more Property taxes ; the property taxes should be going down , rather than up; but it will never happen because leadership will never have the guts to close and cut back gluttonous like departments and personnel that suck the life out of tax payers who are forced to be financially prudent and count pennies, while government outrageously and wastefully spends money as if it was their own to spend. to spend.

 When will meetings be held where the general public will be allowed to comment?